RONGHAI/l5m-tools/README.md

 * It includes make-app for creating a new app.

 ### Usage
-* first please install svn and git
+* first please install svn, git and ruby
 * please add the following sys env variables
     * WORKSPACE
     * CATALINA_HOME